Thomas Hammond

 Profile

-After graduating in English Language/Linguistics from the University of Manchester I began teaching English as a Foreign Language (EFL) at highschools and private language schools in Italy.
+After graduating in English Language and Italian from the University of Manchester I began teaching English as a Foreign Language (EFL) at highschools and private language schools in Italy.
 I then returned to the UK where I taught English for Academic Purposes (EAP) for a number of years across various universities (including Durham, Sheffield, Birmingham).
 I obtained an MA in Applied Linguistics with TESOL at the University of Sheffield, where I stayed to complete my PhD study.
-I joined the University of Leeds as Teaching Fellow in October 2023.
+I joined the University of Leeds as Teaching Fellow in October 2023 and have continued as Lecturer since January 2025.

 Research interests

-Broadly speaking, my research concerns theoretical second language acquisition.
-In particular, I work with both usage-based and generative frameworks to investigate how these can account for second language development and inform teaching practice/language pedagogy.
-I favour the use of corpus based-methods to manipulate spoken longitudinal learner data when analysing patterns in interlanguage development.
+I am an applied linguist interested in second language acquisition and language description.
+I work within usage-based and generative linguistic frameworks to investigate the extent to which these can contribute towards these areas and inform teaching practice/language pedagogy.
+I favour the use of corpus-based methods and work with longitudinal learner data to explore trends in interlanguage development.

 Qualifications